TorchSpatiotemporal/tsl/README.md

 ### PyG compiled extensions

-The PyG compiled extensions are mandatory at runtime but deliberately not package dependencies.
-Their wheels depend on the exact PyTorch and CUDA build, so install PyTorch first and then follow the [PyG installation guide](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) for your installed Torch/CUDA version.
+`torch-scatter` is optional and used by sparse attention; `torch-sparse` is optional and only needed for `torch_sparse.SparseTensor` connectivity.
+Their wheels depend on the exact PyTorch and CUDA build, so install either extension from the [PyG installation guide](https://pytorch-geometric.readthedocs.io/en/latest/install/installation.html) after installing PyTorch.

 ### Conda